 One of the most lovable things about dogs is their attachment to you, their owner.
 They want to be wherever you are — no ifs, ands, or buts.
 Although you, of course, adore spending time with your four-legged friend, there are times when you might want your space — for instance, when it’s time to go to sleep.
 Dogs don’t always understand these boundaries at first, but it is possible to train them to sleep in their crate, a dog bed, or anywhere else you prefer that’s not your sleeping spot.
-With these five great tips and tricks for keeping your dog off your bed and in theirs.
+With these five great tips and tricks, you can keep your dog off your bed and in theirs.

 There are a lot of great approaches and tips you can follow to keep your dog in their own comfy bed.
 The most important thing to remember is that you’re not being “mean,” you are simply being firm.
 Read on to learn about the best ways to achieve this bedtime goal:

 1. Consistency is key